rocky/python-control-flow/README.rst

      an unconditional (and forward) jump

 dashed
-     This should always as a stright line centered from one block on top to the next block below it.
+     This should always be shown as a straight line centered from one block on top to the next block below it.
 It is the block that follows in the bytecode sequentially.
 If there is an arrowhead, there is a fallthrough path from the upper block to the lower block.
 If no